algosup/2023-2024-project-2-x86-retrogaming-team-5/Documents/Functional.md

 The player win a level when he eats all dots in the map without losing all is lives.

-### Loose condition
+### Loss condition

-When the player lost all of is lives, he loose.
+When the player lost all of is lives, he loses.
-To loose a life the player needs to be touch by a ghost.
+To lose a life, the player needs to be touched by a ghost.

 ### Game board

-The game board is a square with maze. the walls are'nt traversable.
-We add pipes and each side of the map.
+The game board is a square with maze.
+The walls aren't traversable.
+We add pipes at each side of the map.
-There pipes can teleport the player at the inverse side.
+These pipes can teleport the player on the other side of the map.

-We use the same graphical charter of the original Board game of Pac-Man but we modify the map like google create a different map of the traditional game.
+We use the same graphical charter of the original Board game of Pac-Man but we custom the design of the map.

 <!-- /ajouter imager du jeu classic et la version google/ -->

-### Character
+### Characters

 #### Player

-The player control Pac-Man and these objectives are have the maximum score value and rest in life.
-He cans take power-up and fruit to have more points and bonus to kill the enemies.
+The player control Pac-Man and his objectives are to have the maximum score value and not be touched by any ghost.
+He can take power-ups and fruits to have more points and bonus to kill the ghosts.
-The player can eat fruits and there give more score value, and when he eats a power up he can eat the ghosts and he's more speed.
+The player can eat fruits and it will give points, and when he eats a power up he can eat the ghosts and he's faster.

 <!-- /insérer une image de Pac-Man/ -->

 #### Ghosts

-Ghosts are the enemies of the player and this objectives it's kill the player. they have a random pattern to search and kill the player.
-Some are more passive and others more aggressive.
+Ghosts are the enemies of the player and their objective is to kill the player.
+They have a random pattern to search and kill the player.
+Behavior of the different ghosts:

+- Red: Chases Pac-Man all the time, Also speeds up after you've eaten a certain amount of dots, which gets less for each level.

+- Pink: Fast but random movement

+- Cyan: Shy and tries to stay away from pac-man, unless approached too much, after which it will chase Pac-Man too.

+- Orange: Slow and Random Movement.

-When the player eat a power-up the ghosts are scared and flees Pac-Man.
+When the player eats a power-up, the ghosts are scared and fleeing Pac-Man.

 <!-- /insérer une image des 4 fantômes (voir wikipédia pour info sur le fonctionnement des fantômes)/ -->

-### Item
+### Items

 #### Fruits

-We have differents fruits which gives differents points depending of the level.
+There are different fruits which give different amounts of points depending on the level.

-The first fruits is a cherry and he cans give 100 points.
-The second is a strawberry and he gives 300 points. after we have the orange with 500 points, the apple with 700 points, the melon with 1000 points, the Galaxian with 2000 points, the bell with 3000 points and for fini we have the key he can gives 5000 points.
+The first fruit is a cherry and it can give 100 points.
+The second is a strawberry and it gives 300 points.
+After, we have the orange with 500 points, the apple with 700 points, the melon with 1000 points, the Galaxian with 2000 points, the bell with 3000 points, and finally, there is the key that gives 5000 points.

 ![alt text](image/image.png)

-#### Power-up
+#### Power-ups

-When the player eats a power-up the ghosts are scared and flees the player.
+When the player eats a power-up, the ghosts are scared and flee the player.
 The player has extra speed and can eat ghosts.
-When he eats a ghost ha has bonus scored.
+When he eats a ghost, he wins 100 points.
-We have only 4 power-up per level split in the board.
+There is only 4 power-ups per level splited in the board.

 <!-- /image power-up/ -->